 Definition: Do something unpleasant or uncomfortable.

-This idiom means that one must accept the inevitable hardship that might come with a difficult action.
-Despite the resulting pain, one must be strong and courageous and do what is necessary.
+This idiom means that one must accept the inevitable hardship that may result from undertaking a difficult action.
+Despite this resulting pain, one must be strong and courageous and do what is necessary.

 Usually, the unpleasant or uncomfortable action is something that the person has been putting off or resisting before he inevitably bites the bullet and does what he know he must do.

 While there are many theories about the origin of this phrase, the most likely origin story is described in Francis Grose’s A Classical Dictionary of the Vulgar Tongue in 1796 under the definition of “Nightingale”:

 - A soldier who, as the term is, sings out at the halberts.
 It is a point of honour in some regiments, among the grenadiers, never to cry out, or become nightingales, whilst under the discipline of the cat of nine tails; to avoid which, they chew a bullet.